100 The World of Biology (4)

 202 Human Nutrition (4)

 This course is designed to introduce processes by which the human body obtains nutrients from food to maintain structural and functional integrity.
 We explore dietary sources, intake levels and the requirement of major nutrients, role of nutrition in growth and human health, and the role of diet in chronic diseases.
-Prerequisites: CHEM 130 and BIO 221 or BIO 222.
-Offered every summer or on demand.
+Prerequisites: BIO 221 or BIO 222 recommended.
+Offered in summer or January term.

 221 Human Anatomy and Physiology I (4)